 As a prolific writer regarding legal issues, elimination of bias and access to justice, Ms. Moreno's articles have been published in the Los Angeles Daily Journal, Beverly Hills Bar Association Newsletter, ABA Just Resolution Newsletter, Mediate.com, Advocate, Journal of Consumer Attorney Associations for Southern California and republished numerous times.

-After serving a three year appointment to the California State Bar Alternative Dispute Resolution (ADR) Committee, she has been appointed an advisor to the State Bar ADR Committee.
-The ADR committee identifies issues concerning the relationship of ADR to the practice of law, the administration of justice and improving access to justice.
+After serving a three year appointment to the California State Bar Alternative Dispute Resolution (ADR) Committee, she was appointed an advisor to the State Bar ADR Committee.
+The ADR committee identified issues concerning the relationship of ADR to the practice of law, the administration of justice and improving access to justice.
 Ms. Moreno has served on the California State Bar's Administration of Justice Committee.
 She has served as a board member of the California Conference of Bar Association that recommends changes to California Law.
 Ms. Moreno has been a speaker on elimination of bias issues to various associations including at the State Bar Annual Conferences from 2005 to 2012, California Association of Black Lawyers, Los Angeles Unified School District and the American Bar Association's Dispute Resolution Section Annual Conference.
 At the 2009 Los Angeles County Bar Association's Solo and Small Practice Annual Conference she spoke about unbundling legal services to clients.